tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

 takes the abstract values of the operands and returns the abstract value of the result.

+In order to be correct, transfer functions for operations have to be compatible with the behavior of their corresponding concrete implementations.
+You can think of them having an implicit universal quantifier *forall* in front of them.

 Let's step through the constants at least:

 ```